Do you have a question about what to do during your shift or are you encountering a technical issue? You may find the answer below!

 - Check the Schedule.
 Which library should be staffing?

-- If you are all alone, send a quick message to the firstname.lastname@example.org mailing list to let them know you're alone
+- Send a quick message to the email@example.com mailing list to let them know you're alone or short-staffed

-- We want to avoid broadcasting blame, so please send a message simply saying "I'm currently alone on my AskAway shift, is anyone available to help?"
+- We want to avoid broadcasting blame, so please send a message simply saying "I'm currently alone (or someone is missing) on my AskAway shift, is anyone available to help?"

 - If you don't receive a response quickly, move to the next step

-- If no one jumps on to help, give us a call or text (see evenings and weekends emergency contact)
+- If no one jumps on to help and it's busy, give us a call or text (see evenings and weekends emergency contact)

 - If these steps don't work out and you're overwhelmed, send a swamped message to all service providers using the Swamped button